Pianoroll Window

 Pianoroll windows are a conventional user interface for editing MIDI data.
 It's possible to open several regions for editing in dedicated pianoroll windows at a time:

-1. Select a MIDI region on the timeline.
+- Select one or multiple MIDI regions on the timeline.

 The user interface largely resembles that of in-place editing in the main window on the timeline.